AWGL/SMP2/README.md

 order, which is tumour sample then normal sample for each patient in order.
 An example of this order is: S1 tumour sample for person
 1, S2 blood sample for person 1, S3 tumour sample for person 2, S4 blood sample for person 2, etc. This file can be located anywhere on the same computer as the script.
-The name of the full path to the file, the file name file and extension must be supplied as the third command line argument e.g. /path/to/file/pairs.txt.
+The name of the full path to the file, the file name file and extension must be supplied as the second command line argument to 2_CRUK.sh e.g. /path/to/file/pairs.txt and the analysis process manually requeued from this stage (script 2).

 ### Caveats